leftymitt/leftymitt.com/_resources/install-whonix-kvm-arch-linux.md

 <img class="uk-align-center" alt="Virtual Machine Manager UI"
      src="{{ site.images }}/virt-manager-new-hw.png">

-Open a terminal in the guest and run:
+This will create a mountable filesystem inside your VM that contains the contents of the /tmp/kvmshare directory on the host system.
+To mount the filesystem, open a terminal in the guest and run:

 {% highlight bash %}
-mkdir -p ~/kvmshare
+mkdir -p /tmp/kvmshare
-mount -t 9p -o trans=virtio,version=9p2000.L /mnt/kvmshare ~/kvmshare
+mount -t 9p -o trans=virtio,version=9p2000.L /kvmshare /tmp/kvmshare
 {% endhighlight %}

-Replace "kvmshare" with the path specified in the "Target path" field.
+This mounts the /kvmshare filesystem defined in the "Target path" field in the virt-manager menu as /tmp/kvmshare within the VM.
 Files in the host will be available read-only in the guest.
 To edit the files in the VM, copy the files from the mounted subdevice to the guest filesystem.